broadinstitute/fcgdctools/README.md

 	% python3 setup.py install
 ```
 Note that if you are installing to a protected location, you may need to preface the `python3 setup.py install` command with `sudo`.

+We plan on making fcgdctools installable via pip3 (from [PyPI](https://pypi.python.org/pypi)), and will update these instructions when the fcgdctools package is submitted to the PyPI repository.

 ## Description
 Following installation you should be able to run the `genFcWsLoadFiles` command from the command line